brownjohnf/foodsec/README.markdown

     $ bundle exec rake db:seed
     $ foreman start

-You can skip the database seed; all it does is add an admin user (admin@example.com, password: password).
+You can skip the database seed; it adds a bunch of Senegal-specific data and an admin user (admin@example.com, password: password).

 For production, you'll need to add the Mailgun addon to your app, and set all the config vars found in `config/initializers/dev_env.rb.sample` for your heroku environment.

 # Theory

-The idea behind this is to have an out-of-the-box functional, secured app, ready to take in any direction.
-It intentionally has no demo resources or styling (aside from bootswatch).
-I wanted to have nothing which would need to be removed for any app.

-First and foremost, I built this for myself.
-If you find it useful, great.
-If not, I'd love to hear your critiques, but you should use something else if you're unhappy.
+In its partnership with USAID/Feed the Future, PC|SN is accumulating a lot of data, and it's hard to manipulate, organize, access, and share.
+This app aims to tackle some of these problems.